Challenge theme: Make it outdoors

 MakeYourIdeas The second Pioneers theme is here!
 Wahoo!
 We’re looking for UK-based teams of two to five people aged 11-16 to make something ‘outdoorsy’ with tech.
 Are you up for the challenge?
 Head to the Pioneers website for more details and to register your team: http://www.raspberrypi.org/pioneers

-Entrants will get sent swag for taking part and submitting their final make, and the most awesome entries will also win one of the following prizes:
+Entrants will be sent swag for taking part, and for submitting their final make.
+The most awesome entries will also win one of the following prizes:

 Now, what do we mean by tech?
-Raspberry Pis, Arduinos, hacked toys, an app that tricks your friends, massive amounts of LEDs and buzzers… Whatever you want to use, provided it could be described as ‘tech’, is absolutely fine.
-All you need to do is to use digital technologies to make your project.
+Raspberry Pis, Arduinos, hacked toys, an app that tricks your friends, LEDs and buzzers: all you need to do is to use digital technologies to make your project.
 That might mean programming a computer, building a website, hacking some hardware, building a prototype, or using a 3D printer, to name a few possibilities.
-It’s much more hands-on than just checking your email or creating a PowerPoint presentation, though.
+It should be much more hands-on than just checking your email or creating a PowerPoint presentation, though.
 The clue is in the hashtag: #MakeYourIdeas.

-If you’re looking at all of this and thinking you don’t know where to start, this time round we’ve curated three starter projects to help ease Pioneers into the world of digital making.
-These projects are a good place to get a feel for digital making, and are flexible enough that they can be adapted in lots of different ways.
-Pimoroni are offering 15% off kit for these projects to all Pioneers participants.
-Details will be sent to you when you register your team
+If you’re looking at all of this and thinking you don’t know where to start, don’t worry.
+For this theme, we’ve curated three starter projects to help ease Pioneers into the world of digital making.
+These projects provide a good way to develop a feel for digital making, and are flexible enough to be adapted in lots of different ways.
+Pimoroni are offering all Pioneers participants 15 percent off kit for these projects!
+Discount details will be sent to you when you register your team.

-If you’ve not tried any digital making before, these starter projects are a good way to give you a taste for making something using tech
+If you’ve not tried any digital making before, our starter projects are a good way to give you a taste for making something using tech:

-We really want to see your creativity and ingenuity though, so we’d recommend using these as a starting point rather than just doing something with them.
-For the wearables, you could try adding some sensors, or perhaps program it to flash signals?
+We really want to see your creativity and ingenuity, so we’d recommend using these as starting points rather than simply following the instructions.
+For the wearables, you could try adding sensors, or perhaps you could program your project to flash secret signals?
 For the camera project, what could you record out and about in the world?

-Below we’ve brought together some projects we like to spark off some ideas – you could try some of them out to level up your skills before tackling your own laser-eyed, robot shark…
+Below, we’ve brought together some projects we like to help spark your ideas.
+You could try some of them out to level up your skills before tackling your own laser-eyed, robot shark…